In the wind,

 One of my languages, Japanese, and some of my ways of feelings about my ethnicity and cultural practices have been profoundly informed by the privilege conferred in Japan on elders and men.
 And yet, I want to explore how I can challenge these traditional power structures that preclude new ways of feeling.
 I want to see hasu as itself.
 I want to relate to it, myself being one living thing on this earth.
 Under the sky, in front of the sea, I am only a woman of this earth.
 I connect with lotus, in this circle of the whole cosmos.

 I presented my lecture-recital, "Voice as Body, Voice and Body" at the Music and Movement Virtual Conference on January 24 2021 at University of Pittsburgh, and at The Penn State 2021 New-Music Festival and Symposium on March 19 2021; and "Circle hasu: My Art of Voice and Body" at The 2021 McGill Music Graduate Symposium on March 13 2021 at McGill Schulich School of Music.

-In the lecture-recital, I presented Circle hasu, and showed several examples of my art of voice and body and possibilities of switching between “voice as body” and “voice and body.”
+In the lecture-recital, I presented Circle hasu, and showed several examples of my transborder art of voice and body, my idiosyncratic performance grammar, and possibilities of switching between “voice as body” and “voice and body.”
 I also discussed about site- and time-specificity in telling stories about different places from different time through my site-specific presence with and of my woman's body.